sruan2/QuizBot/readme.md

 # Quiz Bot
-This is a educational chatbot for science question asking and answering hosted on Facebook Messenger platform.
+This is an educational chatbot for science question asking and answering hosted on Facebook Messenger platform.

 ## Wiki